tobias-weiss-ai-xr/opendesk-edu/docs/monitoring.md

 <h1>Monitoring</h1>

-This document will cover how you can enable observability with Prometheus based monitoring and Grafana dashboards, as well as the overall status of monitoring integration.
+This document will cover how you can enable observability with Prometheus-based monitoring and Grafana dashboards as well as the overall status of monitoring integration.

 <!-- TOC -->